Plettenberg Bay vacation rentals

 An ideal time to book accommodations in Plettenberg Bay is between December and April.
 This period is South Africa’s summer and early fall, and temperatures in Plettenberg Bay are at their balmiest with beautiful ocean breezes to match.
 The evenings are not as chilly as they are in winter, and the ocean is warm and perfect for surfing.
 Annual events to watch out for during these times include an inflatable boat competition and the Watercourse History Festival in February, which hosts a wide variety of presentations and showcases South African history, from ancient archaeology to artifacts and archived videos and photographs.

-What are the top things to do in Plettenberg Bay?
+Top things to do in Plettenberg Bay

 Robberg Nature Reserve